 Note: If you are using Synplify Pro for synthesis, you can use the Enable Advanced LUT Combining option in the Implementation Options under the Device tab.
-This option is ON by default.
-If you are modifying the Synplify Pro project file (prj), the following is specified set_option -enable_prepacking 0 | 1 (default is "1").
+This option is on by default.
+If you are modifying the Synplify Pro project file (prj), the following is specified: set_option -enable_prepacking 0|1 (default is "1").

-You can use the following command to highlight LUT combining in your design:
+You can use the following command to select cells with LUT combining enabled in your design:

 '''

-highlight_objects [get_cells -hier -filter{SOFT_HLUTNM != "" || HLUTNM != ""}]
+select_objects [get_cells -hier -filter {SOFT_HLUTNM != "" || HLUTNM != ""}]

 '''